FlorentBrunet/image-interpolation-matlab/README.md

 If you download the source code of this toolbox (which is the preferred way), you will need to compile the mex-files.
 To do so, just run the script named `ii_compile_and_setup.m`.
 There are a few options with self-explaining names at the beginning of this script if you want to tune the toolbox according to your needs and/or your hardware.

+## Usage

+The script `test_bicubic` gives a really simple example of how to use the toolbox.